 - Added a red line above and below the shape (width 2 point)

 P.S.
 Ensure that if the image is of some personality, you do not block off the person’s face.
-Not just Donald Trump, anybody would not like that.
+Nobody would like that.

 Hack #2- Add a Transparent Layer over the Image

 Many a times when you try hack #1, you might feel it looks forced and awkward.
-It does not gel as well as it looks in the Donald Trump slide.
 The image in the background is such that if some part of it is blocked by text and transparent shape, the slide becomes a mess.
 Same was the case with the slide above.
 In such a scenario, take a rectangle from the Shapes menu in PowerPoint and cover the complete visual with it.
 Now, format the shape, change the color of the shape, set transparency level and remove the outline.
 Here’s how the Brexit opening slide now looks after applying hack #2-

 Hack #3- Use Whatever White Space

 When the characters in your visual cover the entire space leaving you with no space to write your text, you are left with no option but to put it over that central character.
-Pretty much like the Donald Trump slide.
 But some images are too precious and remarkable to be tampered with.
 Like an outer space image.
 Juno’s mission to Mars is a remarkable achievement.
 But does this slide look remarkable after text is forcefully inserted over the planet?

 The Jupiter seems to be invaded by a boring font.
 Thankfully, the image has some white space on the right.
 Something is better than nothing.
 Take a cool font worthy of depicting galaxy.
 Check out the slide now: